pkavumba/django-vectordb/README.md

 DJANGO_VECTOR_DB = {
     "DEFAULT_EMBEDDING_CLASS": "vectordb.embedding_functions.SentenceTransformerEncoder",
     "DEFAULT_EMBEDDING_MODEL": "all-MiniLM-L6-v2",
-    # Can be "cosine" or "l2"
+    "DEFAULT_EMBEDDING_SPACE": "l2", # Can be "cosine" or "l2"
-    "DEFAULT_EMBEDDING_SPACE": "l2"
     "DEFAULT_EMBEDDING_DIMENSION": 384, # Default is 384 for "all-MiniLM-L6-v2"
     "DEFAULT_MAX_N_RESULTS": 10, # Number of results to return from search maximum is default is 10 "DEFAULT_MIN_SCORE": 0.0, # Minimum score to return from search default is 0.0